Kawachi-class battleship: Service

 Following the Japanese ship-naming conventions, Kawachi and Settsu were named after ancient Japanese provinces, both now a part of Osaka prefecture.
-The only significant action performed by either ship during World War I was when they bombarded German fortifications in October–November 1914 during the final stage of the Battle of Tsingtao.
+The only significant action performed by either ship during World War I was when they bombarded German fortifications in October–November 1914 during the final stage of the Battle of Qingdao.
 They were both assigned to the First Squadron until they were refitted in 1917 and 1916 respectively.
 Upon their completion of their refits, both ships were assigned to the Second Squadron.
 On 12 July 1918, Kawachi was sunk in an accidental magazine explosion in Tokuyama Bay that killed over 600 crewmen.
 Stricken from the Navy List on 21 September 1918, the wreck was later partially dismantled although most of the hull was abandoned in place to serve as an artificial reef.

 Settsu was reassigned to the First Squadron later that month.
 By this time, the dozen 40-caliber 3-inch 4th Year Type guns had been removed and four 3-inch anti-aircraft guns were added.
 Two of the torpedo tubes were also removed.
 The ship served as the flagship for Emperor Taishō for the naval reviews held in 1918 and 1919.
 She was placed in reserve in late 1919 and reboilered during an overhaul that lasted until 1921.
 Settsu was disarmed in 1922 under the terms of the Washington Naval Treaty and stricken from the Navy List on 1 October 1923.
 Her guns were turned over to the Imperial Japanese Army for use as coastal artillery; her main gun turrets were installed around the Strait of Tsushima.
 The rest of her guns were placed in reserve and scrapped in 1943.
 The ship was converted into a target ship in 1924 with her armor reinforced to withstand hits.

 In 1935–1937, the ship was converted to radio-control which allowed her to be maneuvered by operators aboard another ship and additional armor was added.
 At the beginning of the Second Sino-Japanese War in 1937, she transported a battalion of naval troops to the Shanghai area.
 Settsu simulated the radio traffic of eight aircraft carriers at the beginning of the Pacific War in an effort to deceive Allied intelligence as to the locations and activities of the Japanese carriers.
 For the rest of the war she served as a target for carrier pilots.
 Settsu was badly damaged when Allied carrier aircraft attacked the IJN base at Kure in July 1945 and was forced to beach herself lest she sink.
 The ship was stricken from the Navy List on 20 November and her hulk was raised and broken up in 1946–1947.